+The Islamic letter of affirmation is explained and its complex.
 Islamic countries tend to be more difficult to obtain the letters of affirmation from until their Western counter parts.
 Some Embassies will only issue a letter of affirmation if you are marrying another Muslim and others start the process in their own home countries and not in Bangkok.
 This is a brief breakdown of the most common nationalities in Thailand.

-Letter of Affirmation: Islamic
+Islamic Letter of Affirmation

 Jordanian: Letter of Affirmation